 Pavé settings are available for many of the setting styles you know and love.
 Vintage and modern settings often feature pavé set diamonds.
 Pavé diamonds are really small — typically .01-.02 carats.
 But adding many of these tiny pave diamonds packs a huge punch!
 If you’re looking for a setting that has a daintier or thinner band style, it will use micropavé diamonds, which are even smaller.

 Types of Pavé Settings

-The scalloped, or U-cut, pavé has the diamonds held by a U-shaped metal framework, which can be viewed from the side of the band.
-The U-shape also allows for light to hit the diamond from the side, producing more sparkle.
+The scalloped, or U-cut, pavé has diamonds held by a U-shaped metal framework, which can be viewed from the side of the band.
+The U-shape also allows for light to hit those pave diamonds from the side, producing more sparkle.
 This is one of the more popular pavé styles.
 You can see this scalloped style on our Tiara 5 Stone Diamond Ring.

 Are Pavé Settings More Expensive?

-The more intricate, or the more diamonds used, the more expensive your setting will probably be.
+The more intricate, or the more diamonds used in the band, the more expensive your setting will probably be.
 Simple settings, without any diamonds, such as solitaire settings, tend to be the least expensive option.
 Styles with more diamonds added, such as halo settings, are often on the more expensive side, especially if you add a double halo, like our Petite French Double Halo Ring.
 The diamonds a pavé style uses are smaller, which means they won’t be overly expensive, however, it will still add to the overall cost of the setting.
 Our Sanctity Ring features a pavé band that twists up to the center stone starting at $1,410.00.
-The more diamonds you add, and the different metal you choose, will increase the price.
-One of our most popular ring settings is the Charmant Ring, which is a classic pavé style ring, and compatible with round diamonds.
+The more diamonds you add, and depending on the different metal you choose, the price will increase.
+One of our most popular engagement ring settings is the Charmant Ring, which is a classic pavé style ring, and compatible with round diamonds.
 This ring starts at $1,050.00.

 Pros of a Pavé Setting